sagc-bioinformatics/SAGC_5mCMethylation_tutorial/tutorial/02_BS_quality_control.md

 ## FASTQ files

 The FASTQ files that are needed for today's tutorial are in the `/data/wgbs/` and named `SRR534177_colWT.fastq.gz` and `SRR534239_met1.fastq.gz`.
+We need to copy the data into our home directory by running:

+	# copy everything from /data/wgbs to our home dir
+	cp /data/wgbs/* ~/

 These FASTQs are a subset of reads (~6M) that map to chr1 and chloroplast chromosomes of _Arabidopsis thaliana_ in order to speed up analysis time.